-Practice shows that division of property in Utah is rarely equal, but with help of an experienced property division attorney in Salt Lake City or elsewhere in Utah the likelihood of getting a fair and reasonable outcome in division of property is much higher than if you were not represented by a divorce lawyer.
+Practice shows that division of property in Utah is rarely equal, but with help of an experienced property division attorney in Salt Lake City or elsewhere in Utah the likelihood of getting a fair and reasonable outcome in the division of property is much higher than if you were not represented by a divorce lawyer.

-In Utah, if you and your spouse can agree to a fair and reasonable division of property, the court will accept both spouses’ decision as long as it’s fair and reasonable.
+In Utah, if you and your spouse can agree to a fair and reasonable division of property, the court will accept both spouses’ decisions as long as it’s fair and reasonable.
 If you, on the other hand, cannot agree without getting the court involved, the marital estate and other property will be divided within the Judgement of Divorce by the district or family court in Utah.

 Our equitable distribution attorney Salt Lake City warns that many things can go wrong if you make it predominantly the prerogative of the court to divide your marital property, as neither you nor your spouse will have much say in the court’s decision.
 In fact, property division cannot be revisited or altered after the order has been made, though there are exceptions.

-What makes equitable distribution in Utah so confusing and unpredictable is that judges in the state almost never rely on some fixed and definitive rules when it comes to dividing property in a divorce.
+What makes an equitable distribution in Utah so confusing and unpredictable is that judges in the state almost never rely on some fixed and definitive rules when it comes to dividing property in a divorce.
 Instead, judges in Utah enjoy discretion to take into account all factors and circumstances of each marriage before issuing a Judgement of Divorce.

-But in no way does it mean that judges in Utah have freedom to divide marital property however they see fit.
+But in no way does it mean that judges in Utah have the freedom to divide marital property however they see fit.
 Courts still consider a variety of factors in equitable distribution such as:

 Salt Lake City property division attorney Emy A. Cordano also reminds our readers that if there is any joint debt or liabilities you or your spouse incurred in the course of the marriage, the court will decide that either one or two spouses are responsible for paying it back.